 Nuclear magnetic resonance (NMR) is a technique used to study the structure and properties of molecules by observing the behavior of their atomic nuclei in a strong magnetic field.
-NMR is a powerful tool using low temperature superconductivity for determining the structure of molecules, including proteins, nucleic acids, and other complex molecules.
+NMR is a powerful tool for determining the structure of molecules, including proteins, nucleic acids, and other complex molecules.